VH-Lab/NDI-matlab/docs/reference/+ndi/+database/+implementations/+database/postgresdb.m.md

   The locked nature of the binary doc is a property of the database, not the document, which is why the database is needed.

-Help for ndi.database.implementations.database.postgresdb/openbinarydoc is inherited from superclass NDI.DATABASE
+Help for ndi.database.implementations.database.postgresdb/openbinarydoc is inherited from superclass ndi.database
 ```

 ---